Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 <br>

 ### **Login Page**
 Standard login page from Bootstrap with some slight styling changes to fit with the overall site.
-There are redirects here to the. homepage and sign-up for user experience if they find themselves on this page in error.
+There are redirects here to the homepage and sign-up for user experience if they find themselves on this page in error.
 <img src="media/images/login.png">
 <br>